 People matter

-Undoubtedly, Poland is a beautiful country and we will argue with anyone who claims otherwise ?.
-However, according to Global Innovative Business Investments, “the main advantage of Poland are the inhabitants.
+Undoubtedly, Poland is a beautiful country and we will argue with anyone who claims otherwise! 🙂 However, as Deloitte stated in one of his presentations some time ago (available to download here), “the main advantage of Poland is the inhabitants.
 Especially their ambition, motivation and professional ethics as well as unique initiative.”

-One cannot but agree with this statement, for several reasons.
-With a population of almost 38 million at the end of 2019, Poland is the biggest country in Central and Eastern Europe and the 6th biggest member of the European Union.
-However, we are trying to be a leader in our part of the world not only in terms of population, but in other areas as well.
+It is difficult to disagree with this statement, for several reasons.
+With a population of almost 38 million at the beginning of 2023, Poland is the biggest country in Central and Eastern Europe and the 5th biggest member of the European Union.
+However, we are trying to be a leader in our part of the world not only in terms of population but in other areas as well.
 Education is certainly one of them since, as McKinsey & Company and Forbes state in their report (download it here), Poland’s economy will increasingly be driven by the education and experience of its workforce.

 Overall, Poland is among the leading European countries in terms of the education of its inhabitants.
-According to Statistics Poland, in 2018 the share of Poles aged 25–64 who had completed at least secondary education was 92.4% against an average of 78.1% for EU countries.
+According to Statistics Poland, in 2020 the percentage of Poles aged 25-64 who have completed at least secondary education was 93.2% against an average of 79% for EU countries.
 The percentage of young people with a university degree in Poland is also above the EU average.
-The number of people with tertiary education nearly doubled between 2004 and 2018, and as many as 45.7% among those aged 30–34 can boast a college degree.
+The number of people with tertiary education nearly doubled between 2004 and 2020, and as many as 47% of those aged 30–34 can boast a college degree.

-As far as higher education is concerned, Poland has a long tradition in this respect.
-The Jagiellonian University in Krakow was founded back in the 14th century as the second oldest university in Central Europe, and its notable alumni include astronomer Nicolaus Copernicus, anthropologist Bronislaw Malinowski or writer Stanislaw Lem.
+As far as higher education is concerned, Poland has a long-standing tradition in this regard.
+The Jagiellonian University in Krakow was founded back in the XIV century as the second oldest university in Central Europe, and its notable alumni include astronomer Nicolaus Copernicus, anthropologist Bronislaw Malinowski and writer Stanislaw Lem.
 Today, Poland’s achievements in this field are also impressive.
-In 2010–2019, between 1.2 and almost 2 million people studied at Polish universities, while the annual number of graduates ranged from 330,000 to almost 500,000!
+In 2010–2021, between 1.2 and almost 1.8 million people studied at Polish universities, while the annual number of graduates ranged from 300,000 to almost 500,000!
 Also, the number of doctoral students was high (from 39,000 to 43,000).
-Considering the growing popularity of technical study programmes, which we discuss in Plenty of talents, it is not surprising to read the statement by the European Business and Innovation Centre Network, which notes that Poland may well be considered as one of the best examples in developing engineers and PhDs on a mass scale when compared to the EU average.
+Considering the growing popularity of technical study programs, which we discuss in Plenty of Talents, it is not surprising to read the statement by the European Business and Innovation Centre Network, which notes that Poland may well be considered one of the best examples in developing engineers and PhDs on a mass scale when compared to the EU average.

 Statista / OECD